-Since the Biosphere's inception in 1990, provincial policy has provided direction for sustainable development in the area of the Biosphere.
+Since the Biosphere's inception in 1990, the policy framework surrounding the various zones of the Niagara Escarpment Plan facilitated the management of the established core area, buffer zone and outer transition area of the Biosphere.
+Provincial policy has similarly provided direction for the sustainable development function in the area of the Biosphere.
 This includes Provincial Policy Statements which provide overall policy directions on matters of provincial interest related to land use and development in Ontario, and applies throughout the Niagara Escarpment Plan (NEP) Area.
-Decisions made by municipalities, planning boards, the Province, or a commission or agency of the government (including the Niagara Escarpment Commission) must be consistent with the Provincial Policy Statement.
+Decisions made by municipalities, planning boards, the Province, or a commission or agency of the government (including the Commission) must be consistent with the Provincial Policy Statement.

 The Niagara Escarpment Plan, 2017 (NEP 2017) builds upon this policy foundation and provides additional land use planning policies for the maintenance of the Niagara Escarpment and land in its vicinity substantially as a continuous natural environment and to ensure that only such development occurs as is compatible with that natural environment.
+The NEP is utilized as a mechanism to manage human use and activities related to development within the zones of the Biosphere.
 The NEP 2017 is to be read in conjunction with the Provincial Policy Statement but shall take precedence over the policies of the Provincial Policy Statement to the extent of any conflict.
-Where the NEP 2017 is silent on policies contained within the Provincial Policy Statement, the policies of the Provincial Policy Statement continue to apply, where relevant.
+Where the NEP 2017 is silent on policies contained within the